TorCoinProject/torcoin/README.md

 Torcoin's market ticker is TOR

-Torcoin addresses on the mainnet start with T and stealth addresses start with a lowercase t
+Torcoin addresses on the mainnet start with T and stealth addresses start with a lowercase s

 Total of ~12 million TOR total